Get a Jump on College - While You’re Still in High School!

-For Oklahoma residents, RSU offers free tuition for up to six credit hours per semester to high school juniors and seniors who choose to take classes through the Concurrent Enrollment Program for High School Students during the fall and spring semesters.
+For Oklahoma residents, RSU offers free tuition for up to six credit hours per semester to high school juniors and seniors who choose to take classes through the Concurrent Enrollment Program.
 That’s right – you will not be required to pay tuition!
 You will be required to pay regular class fees.
-This is a tremendous savings for you and your parents and a way to significantly decrease the cost of your college education.
-(Some students save hundreds and even thousands of dollars!)

 How do I get started?

-To gain admission to the RSU Concurrent Enrollment Program for High School Students, follow these steps.
+To gain admission to the Concurrent Enrollment Program, follow these steps.
 You need to obtain the permission of your parent or guardian, high school principal, and high school counselor to participate in the program.
 You are required to obtain the signatures of each on your RSU Concurrent Enrollment Application.

-Contact your high school counselor or an RSU admissions counselor for assistance.
-You must have the following:
+Get Admitted: Contact your high school counselor or an RSU admissions counselor for assistance.
+You must submit the following:

 Which classes can I take?

-You may enroll in any freshman-level class.
-RSU offers hundreds of freshman-level classes each semester.
-Many students choose to get their basic requirements “out of the way,” such as algebra, biology, English composition, government, history, humanities, psychology, and more (see the class schedule).
+You may enroll in any general education class.
+RSU offers hundreds of eligible classes each semester, such as algebra, biology, English composition, government, history, humanities, psychology, and more (see the class schedule).
 Remember, you must obtain ACT sub-scores of 19 or above in desired concurrent subject areas.